bimobject/docs/docs/documentation/settings/custom-fields.md

 ## Editing a custom field

 To edit a custom field, select it in the list and click the `Edit field` button.
-This will open up a modal window where you can edit the field.
+This will open up a sidepanel where you can edit the field.

 ![Edit field button](/images/settings/edit-field.jpg)